iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Banach Contraction in Metric Space.md

 $$

 assuming that $\alpha \neq 0$, then it must be the case that $d(x, \bar x) = 0$, at the last step we directly apply the fact that the mapping is a contractive mapping.

+**Remarks**:

+Please reflect on the fact that the contraction property of the operator is not tied to the existedc of the fixed point set, one of the implicitly used property for the existence of the fixed point set is that $T:X\mapsto X$, it's a self-map.
+It's easy to take note if this face, if a contraction is only possible for a subset $Y \subseteq X$, then whenever $Tx_n \not\in Y$, the contraction property fails, converging to a different result (or diverges or whatever).

 ---